-To ensure a smooth operation nose steering and retraction function on you large L39 nose wheel, it is ideal to pull the front nose retract from the airframe to work on it.
+To ensure a smooth operation nose steering and retraction function on the Viper nose wheel, it is ideal to pull the front nose retract from the airframe to work on it.
 In doing this your can check the retraction function of the nose wheel assembly with ease.